-The following reflects all inflows and outflows of the governmental funds in total for the fiscal year ending June 30, 2021.
+The following reflects all inflows and outflows of the governmental funds in total for the fiscal year ending June 30, 2022.

-The General Fund is the chief operating fund of the County.
-At the end of the current fiscal year total fund balance reached \$62.0 million.
+□ The General Fund is the chief operating fund of the County.
+At the end of the current fiscal year total fund balance reached \$73.4 million.
 As a measure of the General Fund's liquidity, it may be useful to compare both committed fund balance and total fund balance to total fund expenditures.
-The total fund balance represents 21.49% of total General Fund expenditures.
+The total fund balance represents 23.60% of total General Fund expenditures.

-The General Fund fund balance increased by approximately \$6.0 million during the current fiscal year.
-Higher than anticipated income tax and recordation tax, along with wage and benefit savings, led to several significant transfers during the year.
-The County allocated approximately \$31 million to the Capital Projects Fund for specific projects or future one-time costs.
-The County also allocated an additional \$7 million to the Pension trust during the year.
+The General Fund fund balance increased by approximately \$11.4 million during the current fiscal year.
+Higher than anticipated income tax and recordation tax, along with wage and benefit savings, led to a significant transfer to the capital fund at the end of the year.
+The County allocated approximately \$32.9 million to the Capital Projects Fund for specific projects or future one-time costs.
+The County also allocated an additional \$5 million to the Pension trust during the year.